Transport

 On top of this the standard procedure states that 1 person can only bring 1 vehicle.
 This means that whoever drives a van to Morocco, transporting 1 motorbike, should be 2 persons in the van: the van will be registered in 1 person’s passport, the motorbike in the 2nd person’s passport.
 Those transporting more than 1 vehicle and who do not have enough co-drivers, must bring an “ATA Carnet”. (see below)

 Every person wanting to enter Morocco with a vehicle that’s not registered in his/her own personal name, must carry a “procuration”.
-This is a document (provided by us) filled in by the real owner (as mentioned on the car or bike papers) in which he/she clearly allows the other person to temporarily bring the vehicle into Morocco.
+This is a document (blank version provided by us) filled in by the real owner (as mentioned on the car or bike papers) in which he/she clearly allows the other person to temporarily bring the vehicle into Morocco.

 3.5.the ATA Carnet:

-If you want to come to Morocco with a truck, an ATA Carnet is obligatory.
-It’s also crucial that the truck itself is put on the carnet, next to the list of all transported goods and vehicles: motorbikes, quads, spare gear boxes, extra engine, compressor, power generator, etc. When all transported vehicles are mentioned on the Carnet ATA, 1 truck driver can enter an illimited number of vehicles into Morocco.
+If you enter Morocco with a truck, an ATA Carnet is obligatory.
+It’s also crucial that the truck itself is put on the carnet, next to the list of all transported goods and vehicles: motorbikes, quads, spare gear boxes, extra engine, compressor, power generator, etc. When all transported vehicles are mentioned on the Carnet ATA, 1 truck driver can enter an unlimited number of vehicles into Morocco.
 You can order a Carnet ATA at your local Chamber of Commerce.
 Before leaving your own country, you should pay a visit to a local customs office where the mentioned goods are counted and the carnet stamped for a first time.

 Don't limit your challenges.
 Challenge your limits.